|

 Mildred's father

-was Ralph Raymond Roggerman who lived in Dundee after
+was Ralph Raymond Roggerman who grew up in Dundee

 his early adult life as a sailor on the Great